EngineerTheWay/portfolio/src/content/projects/academic-performance-tracker.md

 #### 👤 Individual Student Report
 Report that the tool generated for commanders, displaying a student's grades across all unit tests and modalities.
 ![Individual Student Report](../../assets/images/projects/student-report.jpeg)<br><br>

-### 📌 Key Takeaways
-This project replaced manual processes with a centralized, modular system that gave leadership clearer visibility into student performance, streamlined interventions, and influenced updates to academic reporting practices across the institute.